How to Support Your Student

 How to help: Recognize that your student is making it through the storm, and revel in the stories of successes, new friendships, experiences, travel, etc.!
 Their survival seems assured, and they may even find success!

 Acceptance (biculturalism): Your students can now function in two cultures with confidence.
 They can maintain your own culture and recognize that members of other cultures rightfully want to do the same.
 They find many new ways of doing and saying things.
 Personal attitudes in their host culture have become enjoyable and they will miss them when they return home.
-You can expect your student to experience "reverse culture shock" upon their return to the US.
+You can expect your student to experience "reverse culture shock" upon their return.
 In some cases reverse culture shock can cause greater distress than the original culture shock.

 How to help: Don’t judge the student who adopts new habits or outlooks on life.
 Maintaining some customs and habits fondly reminds the student of their home away from home.
 Listen to stories and look at photos from the time abroad.

-Visiting Your Student Overseas
+Visiting Your Study Abroad Student

 It can be a wonderful opportunity to visit your son or daughter overseas and gain insight into their experience studying abroad.
-Please respect the academic calendar of your student’s host institution and do not plan visits that jeopardize any academic responsibilities your student may have.
+Please respect the academic calendar of your student’s host institution/program and do not plan visits that jeopardize any academic responsibilities your student may have.
 Instead, visiting during vacation periods or after the program has ended will allow your student maximum freedom to demonstrate their mastery of their new hometown and to show you around without constraints.

 When They Get Back